-and bars every year.
-During a sunny bank holiday weekend, four million sticks of rock are sold at over three hundred seaside resorts, each one with the town’s name running right through the middle of it from one end to the other; a feat of confectionery engineering that has puzzled many a child – and the occasional adult.
+The British sweet tooth has sunk deep into the economy.
+Over £3000 million is spent on chocolates, toffees, boiled sweets and bars every year.
+During a sunny bank holiday weekend, four million sticks of rock are sold at over three hundred seaside resorts.
+Each one has the town’s name running right through the middle of it, from one end to the other; a feat of confectionery engineering that has puzzles many a child and, the occasional adult!

 A DIP INTO HISTORY

-It is not popularly appreciated that the variety and range of sweets on offer today has become available only during the last hundred and thirty years or so.
-Many of today’s leading brands are in fact, less than one hundred years old.
-Crunchie was launched in 1929, Mars Bar in 1932, Black Magic in 1933 and both Kit Kat and Quality Street in 1937.
-Conversely, younger generations do not always realize for how long such brands have been part of our lives.
+Many of us do not perhaps appreciate that the variety and range of sweets on offer today only developed during the last hundred and twenty years or so.
+Many of today’s leading brands are, in fact, less than one hundred years old.
+Crunchie launched in 1929, Mars Bar in 1932, Black Magic in 1933 and both Kit Kat and Quality Street in 1937.
+Conversely, younger generations do not always realise how long such brands have been part of our lives.

 COCOA AND CHOCOLATE